“Excuse me, but I believe you dropped your engine back there.”

 In total, that’s only about 7,000 vehicles.
-If you consider that owners with model years up to 2008 and owners not in salt belt states have also complained about this problem, that 7,000 vehicles is only 1.8% of all potentially affected vehicles.
+If you consider that owners with model years up to 2008 and owners not in salt belt states have also complained about this problem, that 7,000 vehicles is only 1.8% of all potentially affected vehicles2.
 No wonder owners are pissed.

-What Owners Have Said About Cradle Rot
+What Owners Are Saying About Cradle Rot

 “Took my Pacifica in for a routine oil change and walked out with the news that my engine is about to fall out.
 I keep this vehicle in mint condition, heck I even bust out those microfiber cloths after washing it to make sure there’s no water spots.
 “Sucks to be me” I thought.
 That is until I started researching this problem and found out it’s a widespread issue.
 Guess it sucks to be all the rest of us.” – Chris in Beverly, MA